Fewer than 4 percent of 911 calls are related to violent crime, even in cities with high homicide rates.

 Though every police shooting is not necessarily preceded by a 911 call for service, too often a 911 call for help with a difficult situation escalates into a deadly police-civilian encounter.
 And both Black Americans and people with serious mental illnesses are at heightened risk during these encounters.
-Black Americans are nearly three times more likely to be shot and killed by police than white Americans, and one in four people shot and killed by police displayed symptoms of mental illness at the time of the encounter.6Everytown analysis of 2013 to 2019 data from Mapping Police Violence (accessed June 4, 2020) and population data from the US Census.
-From 2013 to 2019, 1,725 non-Hispanic Black Americans were fatally shot by police (a rate of 6.13 per million), and 3,166 white non-Hispanic Americans were fatally shot by police (a rate of 2.29 per million).
-This may underestimate the true rate, as race was unknown for approximately 10 percent of the reported deaths.
-The National Violent Death Reporting System 2009–2012 also shows Black Americans killed by police at a rate 2.8 times higher than white Americans (with 17 states participating), see Sarah DeGue et al., “Deaths Due to Use of Lethal Force by Law Enforcement: Findings From the National Violent Death Reporting System, 17 U.S. States, 2009–2012,” American Journal of Preventative Medicine 51, no. 3 (November 2016), https://bit.ly/3wJYPcr.
-Centers for Disease Control and Prevention’s (CDC’s) data on 2010 to 2014 deaths categorized as legal intervention shows a rate of police killings of Black males ages over the age of 10 as 2.8 times higher than for white males over the age of 10, see James Buehler, ”Racial/Ethnic Disparities in the Use of Lethal Force by US Police, 2010–2014,” American Journal of Public Health (January 2017), https://bit.ly/3s82gWW.
-Everytown analysis of 2013 to 2019 data from Mapping Police Violence (accessed June 4, 2020) and population data from the US Census.
-Persons with unknown or unclear information about symptoms of mental illness or those indicated as being under the influence of drugs or alcohol are excluded from analysis.
+Black Americans are nearly three times more likely to be shot and killed by police than white Americans, and one in four people shot and killed by police displayed symptoms of mental illness at the time of the encounter.6Everytown analysis of 2013 to 2019 Mapping Police Violence (accessed June 4, 2020) and population data from the US Census.
+This may underestimate the true rate as race was unknown for approximately 10% of the reported deaths.
+National Violent Death Reporting System 2009-2012 (17 states participating) and also shows Black Americans killed by police at a rate 2.8 times higher than white Americans, see DeGue et al., 2016.
+CDC’s data on 2010-2014 deaths categorized as legal intervention shows a rate of police killing of Black males aged 10+ 2.8 times higher than white males 10+ years old, see Buehler, 2017; Everytown analysis of 2017 to 2021 Mapping Police Violence (accessed January 3, 2022) and population data from the US Census.
+Persons with unknown or unclear information about symptoms of mental illness or those indicated as being under the influence of drugs or alcohol are excluded from the analysis.